Patpat200/sneak-death/README.md

 - No commands or configuration required.
 - Once the plugin is installed, any player sneaking in Survival or Adventure mode will instantly die.

-## Customization
-Currently, the plugin does not support configuration files.
-If you'd like custom behavior, feel free to modify the source code or open a feature request.

 ## Requirements
 - Minecraft server version: **1.21+**
 - Java version: **Java 8** or higher